Licensing criteria for home-based ECE services

 Any examples in the guidance are provided as a starting point to show how services can meet (or exceed) the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.

-Educators must never smoke in the home while children are attending the service at any time including while children are asleep.
-In addition, they must never smoke whilst on an excursion with the children.
+Educators must never smoke or vape in the home while children are attending the service at any time including while children are asleep.
+In addition, they must never smoke or vape whilst on an excursion with the children.

-If there is a smoker in the household, they must not smoke while children are attending the service.
+If there is a smoker or vaper in the household, they must not smoke or vape while children are attending the service.
 This includes the outside area.